benswift/skeleton-pic/README.md

 # Parallel Plasma PIC Codes

+by Viktor K. Decyk

+copyright 1994-2013, regents of the university of california

 Skeleton Particle-in-Cell (PIC) Codes: These skeleton codes contain the critical algorithms used in various PIC codes, but do not contain the wide range of inputs, diagnostics, and outputs normally found in